rdgoodman/MICPSO/ReadMe.txt

 > Because the factors never really seem to decrease for MN and aren't re-normalized, they just keep getting bigger.
 This might not be an issue, but we should consider finding some way to mitigate this just in case.

+> Find a way to scale back factor potential values (maybe /10 every so many iterations?)